 The Iraqi offensive to retake Mosul began on the first day with the taking of nine villages, mostly by Kurdish Peshmerga forces.

-The Popular Mobilization Force, a coalition of mostly Iranian-trained militias, said it would back Iraqi government forces advancing towards Tal Afar, about 55km west of Mosul.
+Late on Tuesday, the Popular Mobilization Force, a coalition of mostly Iranian-trained militias, said it would back Iraqi government forces advancing toward Tal Afar, about 55km west of Mosul.

 Taking Tal Afar would effectively cut off the escape route for fighters wanting to head into neighbouring Syria, but it could also hamper the escape of civilians from the area of Mosul, a Sunni-majority city.

-ISIL forces are believed to be vastly outnumbered, with the US military calculating up to 4,500 fighters in and around Mosul, compared with an estimated 30,000 Iraqi army troops, Kurdish Peshmerga fighters, Shia militias and Sunni tribal forces moving in.
+ISIL forces are believed to be vastly outnumbered, with the US military calculating up to 4,500 fighters in and around Mosul, compared with an estimated 30,000 Iraqi army troops, Kurdish Peshmerga fighters and Sunni tribal forces.

-While most of the coalition’s support has come in the shape of air strikes and training, American, British and French special forces are also on the ground to advise local troops.
+Most of the coalition’s support has come in the shape of air strikes and training, but US, British and French special forces are also on the ground to advise local troops.